 Now, you’ll no doubt find a thousand articles on the best things to do and see in Budapest, so we won’t add yet-another to-do list, but rather give you a quick focus on one of our favourite spots in the city: if you’re a fan of the opera, you’re in luck.
 But even if you’re not, the Hungarian State Opera House is definitely worth a stop.
 The opera house was constructed in 1875 in the heart of the city.
 Needless to say, it’s one of the most exquisite opera houses in the world, with ornate Carrara marble columns and a grandiose marble staircase.
 The staircase is a fitting entrance to the palatial venue.
 The white marble staircase with red carpet is surrounded by pink patterned marble.
 It transports visitors back to a more formal time when the opera was the place to be seen.

+If you really want to make the most of your visit in Hungary, you need to come here.
 The fifth largest city in Hungary, Pecs was named a UNESCO City of Peace years ago because of its ethnic diversity.
 This charming and breathtaking city in south-western Hungary has done a great job welcoming refugees into Hungary, and so far, the results have been good.
 Knowing how to deal with foreign cultures, languages, and attitudes is, after all, part of Pecs’ history.
 Christians, Romans, and Ottomans had stewardship over the city at some point, made obvious by the stunning medieval buildings and museums.

 Some of the largest attractions are Pecs Synagogue, Pecs Cathedral and the Mosque of Pasha Gazzi Kassim.
 There’s truly something for everyone in Pecs, and it’s also a great stop for a few days if you’re thinking about continuing your trip further south in the Balkans.
 And the best part of it?
 It’s home to the most beautiful tree in Europe!